OrbitalEnterprises/eve-esi-client/docs/MarketApi.md

 MarketApi apiInstance = new MarketApi();
 Long structureId = 789L; // Long | Return orders in this structure
-String datasource = "tranquility"; // String | The server name you would like data from Integer page = 1; // Integer | Which page to query, starting at 1 String token = "token_example"; // String | Access token to use, if preferred over a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent try {
+String datasource = "tranquility"; // String | The server name you would like data from Integer page = 1; // Integer | Which page of results to return String token = "token_example"; // String | Access token to use if unable to set a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent try {